mhausenblas/fob/dev.md

 ## Driver

 To execute a code snippet, the Flock of Birds service uses drivers.
-These are sandboxes programming language-dependent sandboxes and are located in [driver/](driver/).
+These are programming language-dependent sandboxes and are located in [driver/](driver/).
 Currently the following drivers are available:

 - [Python driver](driver/python/), allowing to execute 2.7 code
 - TBD: Node.js